forestdb/forestdb.org/models/hii-generics.md

 ~~~
 Comparing the above threshold distribution with the original model's uniform threshold prior (and assuming an uninformative prevalence prior), `var thresholdPrior = function() { return uniformDraw(thresholdBins) };` individuals modeled with the multinomial distributed threshold prior arrived at a higher prevalence posterior and assenting prevalence upon hearing a generic sentence.

 In this world, listeners are more reluctant to endorse the generic at a lower prevalence level.
-However, if the world concerns only extreme environmentalists, (i.e. sigPrior distribution is `return categorical([10,0,0],["matters-if-any", "about-half", "matters-that-most"])` listeners are more willing to endorse generic at lower prevalence level.
+However, if the world concerns only extreme environmentalists, (i.e. sigPrior distribution is `return categorical([10,0,0],["matters-if-any", "about-half", "matters-that-most"])`) listeners are more willing to endorse the generic at a lower prevalence level.

 Manipulating threshold prior independently affects prevalence posterior and generic endorsement.
-For cases where informative prevalence priors are unavailable, manipulating threshold prior (if collecting threshold priors are reasonable) brings us closer to the picture.
+For cases where informative prevalence priors are unavailable, manipulating threshold prior (if collecting threshold priors is reasonable) brings us closer to the picture.
 On the other hand, for cases where informative prevalence priors are available, manipulating threshold prior distinguishes properties that may share similar prevalence priors.

 ~~~~
 ///fold: